April 15th will be here before you know it. If you are like me, you may be dragging your feet on filing your income tax return.

 There are many income tax deductions that you may inevitably qualify for, but you do not want to miss them.
-Make sure that you pay that taxes you owe, but do not pay more taxes than you have to.
+Make sure you pay the taxes you owe but do not pay more than you must.

 In 2009, more than 45 million Americans itemized deductions on their tax returns to the tune of $1.2 trillion dollars of savings and deductions.
-But, the real question is: how many income tax deductions did we miss?
+But the real question is: how many income tax deductions did we miss?

 Five Income Tax Deductions You Can’t Forget About

-You can reduce the amount of taxes you owe through charitable giving if you itemize your income tax deductions.
-Make sure that you have the receipt and proof though.
+You can reduce the taxes you owe through charitable giving if you itemize your income tax deductions.
+Make sure that you have the receipt and proof, though.
 You need a canceled check or receipt for any cash gifts you give to a charity.

 You can also typically deduct up to $2,500 from your taxes on the interest you pay for qualified higher education loans.
-This is if your adjusted gross income is under $75,000 if you are filing single or $150,000 if you are married and filing joint.
+This is if your adjusted gross income is under $75,000 if you are filing single or $150,000 if you are married and filing jointly.

-You typically do not need to have receipts proving the amount of sales taxes that you have paid throughout the year.
-There is an IRS table or online calculator that is typically used to determine how much sales tax you should claim if you choose that method instead of deducting your state and local income taxes paid.
+You typically do not need receipts proving the amount of sales taxes you have paid throughout the year.
+An IRS table or online calculator is typically used to determine how much sales tax you should claim if you choose that method instead of deducting your state and local income taxes paid.

 I grew up in a family of teachers.
 So, I know firsthand full well how much teachers, their aides, and our educators spend to give the best instruction to our children.
 So, please do not miss the opportunity to claim the $250 income tax deduction for teachers, aides, counselors, principals, and other educators who teach kindergarten through 12th grade who spend money out of their own pocket for an enormous amount of school supplies and instruction materials.

 This income tax deduction should be so much higher because the teachers typically spend a lot more than that $250 on their students throughout the year.
-But, it is what it is, and you should not miss this tax deduction if you provided supplies that were purchased for your classroom in 2012.
+But it is what it is, and you should not miss this tax deduction if you provided supplies that were purchased for your classroom in 2012.

 Have you ever missed a deduction that you felt like you deserved?
 I’d love to hear your thoughts in the comment section below.